 The start of the journey

-Today I and my mom are going to Mala Mojstrovka along the Hanz (climbing) path.
-We wake up on a foggy morning, but we know that the sun is shining on Vršič, so it is even easier to get up, get ready, check three times that we haven’t forgotten anything and we are ready to leave.
-The higher we are, less fog surrounds us and we are already seeing the blue sky.
-At the top of Vršič, the sun is shining and it is already quite crowded, although we are a very early.
+Today my mom and I are going to Mala Mojstrovka along the Hanz (climbing) path.
+We wake up on a foggy morning, but we know that the sun is shining on Vršič, so it is even easier to get up, get ready, check three times that we haven’t forgotten anything, and we are prepared to leave.
+The higher we are, the less fog surrounds us, and we already see the blue sky.
+At the top of Vršič, the sun is shining, and it is already quite crowded, although we are very early.

-We quickly change our shoes, grab our backpacks and hiking poles, say three words with the hiker who is going to Prisojnik and we are already halfway to the Vratca pass.
-Literally, because my mom picked up such a pace that I can barely keep up with her.
-On the way we meet and overtake quite a few hikers.
-We really are not fans of crowds, and we know that they are quite common on Mala Mojstrovka, but this is one of our favorite climbing routes, and now and then it is necessary to revisit it.
-(In fact, I “suffered” on the climbing route only once, on Bavška Grintavec across Kanja, when it was still open, but maybe a story for another time ?).
+We quickly change our shoes, grab our backpacks and hiking poles, say three words with the hiker going to Prisojnik, and we are already halfway to the Vratca pass literally because my mom picked up such a pace that I could barely keep up with her.
+On the way, we meet and overtake quite a few hikers.
+We really are not fans of crowds, and we know that they are pretty standard on Mala Mojstrovka, but this is one of our favorite climbing routes, and now and then, it is necessary to revisit it.
+(In fact, I “suffered” on the climbing route only once, on Bavška Grintavec across Kanja, when it was still open, but maybe a story for another time ;).

 The Hanzova path is one of the most demanding marked trails, we ascend to 2332 meters above sea level, and at the same time, we make a 700-meter altitude difference, which should take about two hours.
 Not for the faint of heart.

 So, I finally approach the Vratca pass, where the path to Mala Mojstrovka branches off to the left, and there is comes a complete shock – such a fog at the mountain walls that you can’t see anything at all.
 My mother and I flirt, but we continue, knowing that the sun is at the top.
 We’ll have to cross the fog to the sun and the views :).